 You can effortlessly express your discerning taste with pops of color from an African print lanyard.
 Collect compliments with an array of African print lanyards to complement each suit, shirt, blouse, or dress in your wardrobe.

 5) Lifestyle Organizers

-Bags, pouches, clutches, wallets—these are all brilliant ways to carry a small display of African print while on the go.
+Bags, pouches, travel rolls, clutches, wallets—these are all brilliant ways to carry a small display of African print while on the go.
 Handbags have been crafted in almost every style and with a broad array of fabrics.

 A simple, stylish African print essentials zipper pouch is perfect for keeping a larger bag organized, corralling those small items that tend to migrate to the dark corners of a desk drawer, handbag, or glove compartment, or if you want to take just a few things with you as you go about your day.
 And since a fabric pouch like this is washable, you will be able to get it clean in case of mishap like, well, coffee spilling in your handbag (ask me how I know!).